Best Ways to Immigrate to Canada from India in 2026

 - Prince Edward Island

-6. Business Immigration Programs
+6. Business Immigration (Highly Selective)

 Canada Business Visa - Canada Start-Up Visa is a crucial path for business-minded individuals seeking immigration.
 To qualify, candidates need a qualifying business idea and support from designated investors or incubators, along with settlement funds and language skills.
+The Start-Up Visa (SUV) program has seen the most drastic cuts to reduce backlogs.
+In 2026, only 1,000 admissions are taken for the Federal Business category.
+IRCC is not accepting any more new work permit anymore applications for SUV applicants unless they are already in Canada.
+This route is now reserved for exceptionally high-potential tech ventures.

 7. Family Sponsorship

-Family sponsorship is yet another easiest way to go to Canada from India, allowing citizens and permanent residents to reunite with loved ones.
+Family sponsorship is yet another easy way to go to Canada from India, allowing citizens and permanent residents to reunite with loved ones.
 Through this program, eligible sponsors can bring their spouses, common-law partners, and dependent children to live with them in Canada.

 The Ministry of External Affairs, India, states that a major chunk of Indian students prefer Canada as their study destination over every other country for reasons which include ample part-time work opportunities during and after their studies.